Project Background: Energy Poverty at the Roof of the World

 1. Photovoltaic Generation — 40kWp

-The off-grid photovoltaic system uses high-efficiency monocrystalline silicon modules configured at the winter optimal tilt angle — a critical design decision unique to heating-dominated applications.
-Because the dominant load during peak energy scarcity (nighttime, overcast days) is the air source heat pump heating system, panel orientation was deliberately biased toward maximizing December–February irradiance capture rather than annual average output.
+The off-grid photovoltaic system uses high-efficiency monocrystalline silicon modules configured — a critical design decision unique to heating-dominated applications.
+Because the dominant load during peak energy scarcity (nighttime, overcast days) , panel orientation was deliberately biased toward maximizing December–February irradiance capture rather than annual average output.

 Key design parameters: